Featured in the Media

 Paul can assist investors in analysing business plans as well as assisting organisations in developing business plans as well as providing expert reports for inclusion in prospectuses.

 In 2001 he started UtiliTel.
 He brought most of the Australian electricity distribution companies together to discuss the business opportunities that existed for the utilities in using their infrastructure for the purposes of telecommunications.

-In 2007 the nature of this initiative changed from an external business opportunity to an internal smart grid approach.
+The nature of this initiative changed from an external business opportunity to an internal smart grid approach.
 For that purpose he transformed Utilitel into Smart Grid Australia and in the same year also became a founding director of the Global Smart Grid Federation, representing over 25 national smart energy alliances across the world.

-In 2009 Paul was asked by the government to come up with a proposal for what became the Smart Grid, Smart City project.
+Paul was asked by the government to come up with a proposal for what became the Smart Grid, Smart City project.
 They asked for funding of $50 million and received $100 million.

 In 2015 he was asked to address the ISGAN conference in Lecco, Italy, on ‘the role of communication as a critical enabler of smart grid systems’.
 (ISGAN is the short name for the ministerial organisation of the International Energy Agency (IEA) in charge of the Implementing Agreement for a Co-operative Programme on Smart Grids.)

 Also in 2001 he established the Broadbanding of Local Councils initiative, and over the following 15 years he advised over 50 local councils on how to become a smart city, of which the infrastructure elements are broadband and smart energy.
 He stablished the Smart City Industry Board and Smart City R&D Group for the Australian Smart Communities Association, he also organised the first Smart City Mayors Conference and is a director of the Global Smart City and Community Coalition (GSC3).